amethyst/amethyst/book/src/concepts/world.md

 ## Exec

+**This is just to show that this feature exists.
+It is normal to not understand what it does until you read the system chapter**

 Sometimes, you will want to create an entity where you need to fetch resources to create the correct components for it.
 There is a function that acts as a shorthand for this: